hannadrehman/component-modern-design/README.md

 8._variable.scss : All sass varables should be written here.
 NOTE: i have already included all device media queries variables/mixins in _variable.scss files.
+9._mixins.scss : All Sass mixins should be written here.
+NOTE: these sass partials are automatically included in all component sass files.

 ##How to Start.